 The name Te Ara Manawa has been gifted from local mana whenua, Te Kawerau a Maki and Ngāti Whātua o Kaipara.
 Te Ara Manawa means “the pathway amongst the mangroves” while manawa also refers, in poetic terms, to the heart or seat of human emotions.
-Te Ara Manawa, therefore, describes the pathway that winds its way around Hobsonville Point and the heartfelt intent to care for both the natural environment and all those who come to visit.
 ‘Onekiritea’ is the traditional name for Hobsonville Point and the kainga (Māori village) once located here.
-It also refers to the white clays sourced on the peninsula, which Māori had several traditional uses for, including as pigments and ‘soap’.
+It also refers to the white clays sourced on the peninsula, which Māori had several traditional uses for.

 This 1.8 hectare area of waterfront land is known as Catalina Bay.
 It is set to become a new precinct which will provide a social hub for the Hobsonville Point community and an exciting new destination for Aucklanders to visit on the weekends.